CyBear-Jinni/cbj_app/README.md

 ### Connecting the smart device to the phone app:

-Find the smart device Wi-Fi ip.
+Find the smart device Wi-Fi ip, it will be something like 10.0.0.12 .

-Connect the phone to home Wi-Fi.
+Connect your phone to home Wi-Fi.

 Now we need to link the smart device in the phone app.